 PPC vs Content Marketing for SaaS Web Traffic

-Our client, a privacy SAAS solution who is going to remain anonymous here, spent 12k on SEO driven content marketing with us to achieve visitor traffic with a PPC value of 36k - a neat 3X cost saving.
+Our client, a privacy SAAS solution who is going to remain anonymous here, spent 12k per month on SEO driven content marketing service for SaaS to achieve visitor traffic with a PPC value of 36k monthly- a neat 3X cost saving.

 Here’s how: